 Mentoring Groups support each other to grow and learn and bring in a variety of perspectives and experiences; it works best for people who learn collaboratively.
 If you are looking for a more personalised experience you may be better to seek a one-on-one mentor.
 Discover IDS Alumni Network Matched Mentoring.

-For six months starting in February 2025 this Mentoring Group will see ten current IDS students meet, learn and share together on the transition from IDS into starting a new job or career - with the help of an IDS Alumni Network Mentor, Roy Trivedy.
+For six months starting in February 2025 this Mentoring Group will see a group of current IDS students meet, learn and share together on the transition from IDS into starting a new job or career - with the help of an IDS Alumni Network Mentor, Roy Trivedy.

 Hemansu-Roy Trivedy is retired from full-time work.
 He has been the Honorary Consul of Timor-Leste in Scotland since 2024.
 He is a Trustee for ActionAid UK.
 He works as a part-time, volunteer mentor for the United Nations and for the Institute of Development Studies, University of Sussex, Brighton, UK.